shurans/sscnet/README.md

    1. Requirements for `Caffe` and `pycaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))
    2. Matlab
    3. OPENCV
-0. Hardware Requirements:  At least 12G GPU memory.
+0. Hardware Requirements:  at least 12G GPU memory.
 0. Install caffe and pycaffe.
     1. Modify the config file base on your system.
 You can reference Makefile.config.sscnet_example.
     2. Compile